 On July 14, 2019 there were two big celebrations: my birthday and Bastille Day.
-While the events were quite different in 2020 due to the coronavirus, here’s what you can look forward to in 2021 and in future years.
+While the events were quite different in 2020 and 2021 due to the coronavirus, here’s what you can look forward to in 2022 and in future years.
 Consider celebrating Bastille Day in Paris by attending the military parade on the Champs-Élysée, dancing at a fireman’s ball, or taking a dinner cruise which finishes at the Eiffel Tower with fireworks.